ezgranet/mmp-calc/README.md

 As we can see, the SNP gained one regional seat, the Conservatives gained three, Labour gained two, and the Scottish Greens one.
 The Lib Dems and UKIP gained none.
 This, of course, is precisely what happened in real life!

+##Credits and Licensing

+This script was co-created by Elijah Granet (github.com/ezgranet) and Isaiah Granet (github.com/ing), who are brothers.

+The icon for the repo is the character `Unicode: U+1F5F3 BALLOT BOX WITH BALLOT` in the libre [`Symbol`](https://github.com/gearit/ttf-symbola) typeface by George Douros.

+This software is licensed under the very permissive MIT Licence and may be used for any purpose.
+Contributions and suggestions are gratefully welcomed.